augustinh22/msc_markdown/source/02_Theory.md

 [@corbaneMonitoringSyrianHumanitarian2016] integrated \ac{NTL} \ac{EO} data from the \ac{VIIRS} with the \ac{JRC}'s \ac{GHSL} to assess the humanitarian impact of the Syrian conflict in a timely manner by estimating the number of people impacted.
 The \ac{GHSL} built-up layer is based on analysis of Landsat imagery from 1975 until 2013-2014 [@pesaresiOperatingProcedureProduction2016].
 This study developed and tested a method to estimate the number of people affected by the Syrian conflict in a timely, consistent and objective manner. \ac{VIIRS} data from January 2013 until December 2015 have a spatial resolution of 750m and were masked using the \ac{GHSL} built-up layer in order to separate city lights from other night-light emissions (e.g. oil and gas wells).
 Differences in the detected light intensities between each two consecutives months was calculated and used as a proxy for detecting affected or damaged areas.
 The \ac{GHSL} built-up layer is based on Landsat data.
 The number of affected people for the identified areas was calculated using the \ac{GHSL} and disaggregated population data, which the \ac{JRC} used to produce depictions of global population distribution and densities in space and time (\acs{GHS-POP}).
 Estimated numbers of affected people per month were aggregated by administrative region, or governorate, for reporting.

-\ac{GDP} growth has been estimated through measuring light emissions from satellite images.

 ### Landsat and Sentinel-2